lanseror/Fight2/README.md

 fight2
 ======

-A board game using andengine.
+A board game base on andengine.